FelipeSchefer/FelipeSchefer/README.md

 - 👨🏻 I am Felipe but you can call me "Philip" or "Phi" for short.
 - 👨🏻‍💻 I've been programming since 2019.
+- 🔭 I’m currently working as web developer using C# as programming language.
-- 🔭 I’m currently unemployeed.
-My last work was at a tech company in Brazil where workded as a Java developer.
+- 🌱 My last work was at a tech company in Brazil where workded as a Java developer.
 - 🌱 I’m currently learning React, Node.js, and TypeScript.
-- 👯 I’m looking forward to meeting, working with, and learning from other Devs.
+- 🔭 I’m looking forward to meeting, working with, and learning from other Devs.
 - 💬 Ask me about my plans and interests.
 - 📫 How to reach me: you can click on any of the above options.
 - ⚡ Fun fact: I come from being an electronic technician, who only knew how to do that and to speak his own native language to a polyglot and developer